SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/vmware-workspace-one-source.md

 #### Auth URL

-VMware Workspace One API Regions are:
+The following table contains the Auth URLs based on the location of your VMware Workspace One API account:

 | Region | Auth URL |
 |:--|:--|